DaniyalSarwari/git-commands/README.md

 - `git stash clear`                              // clear all the stashes
 - `git stash pop`                                // pop the last stash from list *(also remove from stash list)*
 - `git stash drop [stash-name]`                  // drop and remove the stash **(e.g git stash drop stash@{0})**

+## .gitignore

+Those files and folder that you might want git don't see; create file with extension **.gitignore** and write it in that file.
+Example below is an specifying of ignoring some files and folder

+ - /folder-name/
+ - *.txt
+ - *.mp4